bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet

-If the Internet is its sacred text, ChatGPT interprets and conveys information from the Internet in a way that's easy to read and digest for as many people as possible.
-This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and should not be a substitute for your own knowledge or abilities.
-AI is only as good and bias as the data it's trained on, and ChatGPT is only as informed as the Internet allows it to be.
+If the Internet is its sacred text, ChatGPT interprets and conveys its information in a way that's easy to read and digest for as many people as possible.
+This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and not be a substitute for your own knowledge or abilities.
+AI is only as good and bias as the data it's trained on.
+ChatGPT is only as informed as the Internet allows it to be.

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)

 ChatGPT's access to information is impressive.
-Still, dumb questions will not always yield smart answers.
+Still, dumb questions don't yield smart answers.
 ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it so.
 This is where the famous expression "garbage in, garbage out" comes into play.
 The better your questions, the better ChatGPT can help.

 #### ChatGPT is like a dog that wants to play fetch

-It's very excited to play fetch with you (retrieve data to help you solve a problem) even if it can't understand what you're trying to do.
-You can train a dog to fetch a stick (like you can train an algorithm to do something through machine learning), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want it.
-ChatGPT only wants a treat and be told that it's a good boy.
+It's very excited to play fetch with you (retrieve whatever data is needed to help you solve a problem) even if it can't understand what you're trying to do.
+You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want it.
+ChatGPT only wants a treat and be told it's a good boy.

 ### Project goals and intended audience

 The goal of this guide is to establish foundational knowledge of ChatGPT and some basic concepts behind AI and machine learning.
-This could be your first-ever guide to ChatGPT, whether you've never touched code before and are only using the popular chat functionality or a developer using OpenAI's API to build your first ChatGPT app.
+This could be your first-ever guide to ChatGPT, whether you've never touched code and are only using the popular chat functionality or a developer using OpenAI's API to build your first ChatGPT app.

 This saying has already become cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ change your job.